 King Richard III College is one of the best British International Schools in Mallorca (Majorca), Spain.
 The atmosphere in our school is one that reflects the happiness of our pupils and staff and their respect for themselves and each other, and is at the heart of everything we do.
 Our Primary School pupils are nurtured and encouraged to achieve their potential in their learning journey with us.

-Year Two is an important year which builds upon and consolidates earlier skills and experiences and encourages the students to have the confidence to work independently at their own level pace.
-At the end of the academic year, pupils are given internal Standards Attainment Tests in the three corse subjects of Literacy, Numeracy and Science.
+Year Two is an important year which builds upon and consolidates earlier skills and experiences and encourages the students to have the confidence to work independently at their own level and pace.
+At the end of the academic year, pupils are given internal Standard Assessment Tests in the three core subjects of English, Mathematics and Science.

 Pupils learn to count confidently up to and beyond 100.
 The four key skills of addition, subtraction, multiplication and division are consolidated and used in a variety of problem-solving activities which included Money, Time, Measuring, 2D and 3D shapes.
 Rapid recall of Times Tables specific to this year group (2, 3, 4, 5 & 10) are practised on a daily basis and promote mental agility.

 Pupils are provided with rich and stimulating scientific experiences to foster interest and enthusiasm for the topics covered throughout the first three terms. these include Health and Growth, Variation between Plants & Animals, Grouping and Changing Materials, Forces and Movement and The Use of Electricity.
 Science encompasses the key skills of making observations, the used of simple apparatus, predicting outcomes and recording findings accurately.